biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 #### **Exploring the identified variants using IGV**

-The Integrative Genomics Viewer [IGV](http://software.broadinstitute.org/software/igv/) is a useful interactive tool that can be used to explore visually your genomic data.
-We are going to use it here to display the variants we have identified.
-In this example we will explore the variants in a specific region in chromosome 10.
+The Integrative Genomics Viewer ([IGV](http://software.broadinstitute.org/software/igv/)) is a useful interactive tool that can be used to visually explore your genomic data.
+We are going to use it here to display the variants we have identified located in a specific region of chromosome 10.

-First, open the `igv` viewer by going to your terminal and typing:
+First, open the `igv` program by going to your terminal and typing:

         igv

-You will need to load in `IGV` the FASTA file containing the chromosome 10 sequence for rice, as this sequence is not included by default in `IGV`:
+Once `IGV` is open, you will need to load the FASTA file containing the chromosome 10 sequence for rice, as this sequence is not included by default in `IGV`:

 ![load_genome_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/load_genome.png)

-Look for you file by going to the folder named (`m_jan2020`) and clicking on:
+Look for you file by going to the folder named (`m_jan2020`) and clicking on the different folders until you find the FASTA file named `Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa`:

          course->reference->Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa